metabrainz/musicbrainz-docs/terminology/terms/edit.rst

 ^^^^
 An open edit can be voted on by other editors or canceled by the editor who submitted it.

 Typically, new edits remain open for one week.
 Depending on the vote tally, edits may be applied sooner (or later).
-Refer to the :doc:`voting introduction </introductions/voting#Applying_edits>` for more details.
+Refer to the :ref:`voting introduction <introductions_voting_applying_edits>` for more details.

 Applied
 ^^^^^^^